 Keep in mind that good habits run on autopilot and do not require serious willpower to maintain.
 Neurologically speaking, self-discipline is a limited resource.
 If you have to exercise your self-discipline every day to get yourself not to do what you’re tempted to do, you’re burning up this resource unnecessarily, and then it won’t be available for other areas where you need it.
 Your brain can only handle so much self-discipline (and its limits are normally quite low), so use your discipline to establish sensible habits that can be self-maintaining after the first 2-3 weeks.
 Sometimes this requires distancing yourself from the old habits for a few weeks to give them a chance to fade.

-Checking email three times per week feels about right for me, and the short-term results have been promising to say the least, so for now I intend to continue with this.
-Twice a week could work too (probably Thursday and Sunday), and I may test that in December.
-I might even drop it down to once a week, but that would mean longer delays for certain things, like scheduling phone calls, so I think 2-3x per week would be about the right balance.
+Checking email three times per week feels about right, and the short-term results have been promising.
+Twice a week could work too (probably Thursday and Sunday).
+Once a week would mean longer delays for certain things, like scheduling phone calls, so I think 2-3x per week should be about right.

 What about checking on your cell phone while you’re out, such as in those spaces of extra time while waiting in line?
 I found this to be a bad idea in general.
-While it seems efficient at first glance, it also strengthens some bad mental habits, like constantly thinking about what’s going on online, and potentially reinforcing a distracting addiction.
-I find it more sensible to read a few extra pages of an ebook or to simply think about some of my own goals or upcoming decisions to make.
+While it seems efficient at first glance, it also strengthens poor habits, like constantly thinking about what’s going on online.
+I find it more sensible to read a few extra pages of an ebook or to think about my own goals or some upcoming decisions to make.

 If you’re currently in a pattern of checking email multiple times per day, I’d encourage you to test a non-daily schedule to see what it’s like.
 Try going every other day (and just once on those days, preferably in the evening) to see what it’s like.
 It may be tough at first, but you’ll get used to it.
 If you do that, it’s going to rewire your thinking and allow some of your other goals to rise in priority.